pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 ![[Pasted image 20231208000324.png]]

-Once the ticket is created on JIRA, agent can get the RMA Number immediately.
+Once the issue is created on JIRA, agent can get the RMA Number immediately.
 ![[Pasted image 20231207100952.png]]